-Whether you plan on shopping or just strolling through the epic decorations, the Chelsea Market is worth the stop when searching for a Christmas markets in New York City.
-Not to mention it’s a good place to rest your legs, have something warm and get out of any bad weather.
+Whether you plan on shopping or just strolling through, the Chelsea Market is worth the stop when searching for a Christmas markets in New York City.
+Not to mention it’s a good place to rest your legs, enjoy a warm bite, and get out of any bad weather.

 Located in Downtown Manhattan, Essex Market is New York City’s most historic food hall.
 The market has been around officially since 1940 (unofficially since the 1880’s) and has served as a culinary gathering place for New Yorkers to come together as a community.

-This three-story market is made up of over 30 individual vendors who each bring a unique story and new flavor to the table.
+This three-story market hosts over 30 individual vendors who each bring a unique story and new flavor to the table.
 And like the true New York City Christmas Markets, the vendors usually have some sort of festive offerings.
 After choosing where to dine take your food upstairs, there’s a seating area with floor to ceiling windows that offer a great view of the bustling streets below.